 All of this can be communicated in the candidate experience, through clear messaging, and a focus on culture fit and potential rather than experience alone.

-2. Sourcing top talent is a challenge
+2. Sourcing quality candidates is a challenge

 Finding the ideal candidate is no easy task, and it's made even harder with a bad candidate experience.
 The most talented applicants are not short of employment options, and if your recruitment approach falls below expectation, they'll take their skills elsewhere.
 They're also unlikely to consider you again in the future.